Florian-Katerndahl/shop4AtmosData/program_guidelines.md

 - read the authentication either bei passing in the path of the corresponding file or querying a environment variable;
   - if both fail/are not present, fail with an error

+### Argument Parsing

+### Miscellaneous

+- provide a `--verbose` flag

+### Authentication

+- try to load the API authentication from the environment variable `ADSAUTH`
+- alternatively, allow the user to provide the file path to an existing secret file
+  - use the flags `-a` or `--authentication`
+  - test for 1) file exists, 2) is readable, 3) belongs to the same user?
+- If neither of the above-mentioned works, fail before any further parsing of queries etc. is done
+  - note however, that this does not guarantee valid API credentials; at this point the only goal is to populate a struct with 1) the API base URL, 2) User ID, 3) API secret and 4) whether to validate SSL certs (reminiscent from the Python API **which I would ignore and never establish an untrusted HTTP(S)-connection**)

 | argument | description |
 |:---------|:------------|
 | `-i`     |             |